 The Plan C is a panacea to sustain high performance by building a strong culture.
 The Plan C offers a systematic way of building a high-performance culture through five stages of culture vision, culture design, culture actions, culture reviews, and culture improvements.
 Culture in different organisation, teams, and countries is on a different level of culture hierarchy, depending on the rigor of inspired leadership, and effective and efficient implementation of Plan C. Depending on at which level of hierarchy the organization is, its business performance and sustainability in this hugely dynamic and virtual world will be determined.

-Written by Dr. Sanjeev Dixit, CHRO – International Business, The Himalaya Drug Company, speaker of 14th HR Minds Forum, that is to be held in Budapest, Hungary on 20th & 21st February 2020.
+Written by Dr. Sanjeev Dixit, CHRO – International Business, The Himalaya Drug Company, speaker of 14th HR Minds Forum.